Funeral celebrants in London

 We believe that good funerals are incredibly important.
 A good funeral can really help us to work through the complex set of emotions that come up when someone has died.

-That's why we work closely with London's best celebrants to put together meaningful, relevant, helpful, creative, and family centered funeral ceremonies that help us to deal with acknowledging and accepting that someone has died.
+That's why we work closely with some of London's best funeral celebrants to put together meaningful, relevant, helpful, creative, and person-centered funeral ceremonies that help us to deal with acknowledging and accepting that someone has died.

 Funeral celebrants will facilitate the funeral that you’d like to have based on your beliefs, not theirs.
 The funerals they put together are created especially for you.
 They can include elements of religion such as prayers and hymns, if that's what you want.
-The celebrants we work with will visit you at home and spend time talking at length about the life of the person who has died before putting together the funeral.
+The celebrants we work with will visit you at home and spend time talking at length about the person who has died before putting together the funeral.

 If you or someone you know feels capable of leading the funeral service, you can do that.
 You can put together the funeral yourself or appoint a celebrant to assist you with certain elements such as how to structure it.